 - Pour into a 9 inch pan and bake from 45 minutes to and hour.

 I made this cake out of Cooking With Beer.
 It was one of the best chocolate cakes I ever made, and super easy!
 It was perfect consistency, and a hundred times better then a box mix.
-I didn’t make the frosting for it, but served it with whipped cream.
+I didn’t make the frosting for it, but served it with whipped cream, which could benefit from those cream whipper chargers.

 Where to Buy: